dwarvesf/monorepo-boilerplate/docs/TECH_ECOSYSTEM.md

 a React app.
 The opinionated framework gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching.

+### Vite.js

+[Vite.js](https://vitejs.dev/) is a modern build tool and web development framework that is gaining popularity among developers due to its fast build times and development server, which significantly reduces the time required to build and test web applications.
+Vitejs leverages modern browser features like native ES modules and dynamic imports, enabling a highly efficient development process that provides a smooth developer experience

 ### React Context